 ARCHBISHOP DESMOND TUTU: Yippee!
-No, “yippee” actually — it captures something that is almost inevitable.
+No, “yippee” actually — it captures something that is almost ineffable.
 It’s very close to the kind of feelings we had on April the 27th, 1994.
-And some, maybe a few people in this country, have said it was as it was with Mandela — Mandela moment.
-It’s a moment when especially people of color have a new spring in their step.
-They can walk a great deal taller than they used to.
-And that even though this country, the United States, experiences very considerable racism — I mean, people being dragged to their deaths behind trucks — yet, it’s a country that, in fact, has had this extraordinary experience, and it’s something that has filled people with hope that the world can be a better place.
+And some, maybe a few people in this country, have said it was, as it were, the Mandela — Mandela moment.
+It’s a moment when especially people of color have a new spring in their step — they can walk a great deal taller than they used to — and that even though this country, the United States, experiences very considerable racism — I mean, people being dragged to their deaths behind trucks — yet it’s a country that, in fact, has had this extraordinary experience.
+And it’s something that has filled people with hope that the world can be a better place.

 AMY GOODMAN: How did it feel for you?
 There were so many millions of people who voted for the first time in this election for Barack Obama.
 How did it feel for you?
 How old were you when you first voted in South Africa?

 AMY GOODMAN: Sixty-three years old?